 2. Work Experience

-4-year degree graduates are required to have a minimum of 6 months of IT work experience.
+4-year degree graduates are required to have a minimum of 12 months of programming work experience.

-3-year degree graduates are required to have a minimum of 2-3 years of IT work experience.
+3-year degree graduates are required to have a minimum of 2-3 years of software development work experience.

 No work experience required to apply